by Will Grumke August 05, 2020 4 min read

 You can’t completely eliminate free radicals from your system, because your body naturally creates them.
 The metabolic process creates free radicals through natural oxidation and they are created in immune system responses.

 Yet, you can protect yourselves from introducing unnecessary free radicals into your body.
 Foods, drugs, medicines, and pollutants in the water and air can contain free radicals.

 By being aware of these types of products and situations, you limit your free radical exposure.
 The products and situations below promote free radical production:

 An abundance of free radicals causes premature aging (known as the free radical theory of aging) such as loss of elasticity of the skin and grey hair.

-They can also contribute to weak immune systems, cardiovascular diseases, cancers, Alzheimer’s disease, and Parkinson’s, to name some.
+They can also contribute to weak immune systems, cardiovascular diseases, cancers, Alzheimer’s disease, and Parkinson’s, to name a few.

 Many of these, and more, health issues can occur due to oxidative stress from free radicals.